DataDog/documentation/content/en/continuous_integration/setup_pipelines/gitlab.md

 As an alternative to using the native Datadog integration, you can use [webhooks][7] to send pipeline data to Datadog.

-**Note**: The native Datadog integration is the recommended approach and the one that will have active development.
-Use webhooks only if the native Datadog integration option is not available to you (for example, having an older GitLab version and you're not able to upgrade).
+**Note**: The native Datadog integration is the recommended approach and the one that is actively under development.
+Use webhooks only if the native Datadog integration option is not available to you (for example, you have an older GitLab version and you're not able to upgrade).

 Go to **Settings > Webhooks** in your repository (or GitLab instance settings), and add a new webhook:
 * **URL**: `https://webhooks-http-intake.logs.datadoghq.com/v1/input/<API_KEY>` where `<API_KEY>` is available [here][6].